symmy596/SurfinPy/docs/source/README.rst

 Bugs
 ~~~~

 There may be bugs.
-If you think you've caught one, please report it on the `Issue Tracker <https://github.com/symmy596/SurfinPy/issues>`_.
+If you think you have caught one, please report it on the `Issue Tracker <https://github.com/symmy596/SurfinPy/issues>`_.
 This is also the place to propose new ideas for features or ask questions about the design of `surfinpy`.
 Poor documentation is considered a bug
 so feel free to request improvements.